AMEIR: Automatic Behavior Modeling, Interaction Exploration and MLP Investigation in the Recommender System: Detailed Comparison between AMEIR and Representative Methods

-In Sec.2, we have declared that AMER can cover all feature interactions and interaction-combining strategies in the representative interaction exploration methods.
-For a more formal and intuitive comparison, we develop the computation process of similarity scores in representative recommender systems and AMER, and show that all compared methods can be explicitly or implicitly included in AMER's search space.
-Following the existing symbol usage, $\mathbf{x}^a$ and $\mathbf{e}^a$ denote the non-sequential input features and corresponding field embeddings.
-For convenience of representation, we use $\mathbf{p}^a$ to represent both investigated interactions and enumerated bounded-degree interactions of various types, including cross-product interactions, bilinear interactions and Hadamard-product interactions (inner-product interaction can be expressed as a special form of Hadamard-product interaction, i.e., $\mathbf{1}^\mathsf{T} \mathbf{p}_i^a$, where $\mathbf{p}_i^a$ represents a Hadamard-product interaction) according to the related literature.
-We use $\mathbf{a}$ to denote the vector of weighted scores of interactions and embeddings computed by cross network~\cite{wang2017deep}, compressed interaction network (CIN)~\cite{lian2018xdeepfm}, or attention module~\cite{liu2020autofis,xiao2017attentional}.
+In Sec.2, we have declared that AMEIR can cover all feature interactions and interaction-combining strategies in the representative interaction exploration methods.
+For a more formal and intuitive comparison, we develop the computation process of final prediction scores in both AMEIR and the representative recommender systems and show that all compared methods can be explicitly or implicitly included in AMEIR's search space.
+Following the existing symbol usage, $\mathbf{x}^b$ and $\mathbf{e}^b$ denote the non-sequential input features and corresponding field embeddings.
+For the convenience of representation, we use $\mathbf{p}^b$ to represent both investigated interactions and enumerated bounded-degree interactions of various types, including cross-product interactions, bilinear interactions, and Hadamard-product interactions (inner-product interaction can be expressed as a special form of Hadamard-product interaction, i.e., $\mathbf{1}^\mathsf{T} \mathbf{p}_i^b$, where $\mathbf{p}_i^b$ represents a Hadamard-product interaction) according to the related literature.
+We use $\mathbf{a}$ to denote the attention weights of interactions and embeddings computed by compressed interaction network (CIN)~\cite{lian2018xdeepfm} or attention module~\cite{liu2020autofis,xiao2017attentional}.
 The bias in the MLP layers is omitted for convenience.
-We compare AMER (stage 2 and 3) with representative methods of LR, FM~\cite{rendle2010factorization}, AFM~\cite{xiao2017attentional}, DNN~\cite{covington2016deep}, Wide \& Deep~\cite{cheng2016wide}, AutoCross~\cite{luo2019autocross} (Wide \& Deep version), NFM~\cite{he2017neural2}, DeepFM~\cite{guo2017deepfm}, DCN~\cite{wang2017deep}, xDeepFM~\cite{lian2018xdeepfm}, AutoFIS~\cite{liu2020autofis}, PNN~\cite{qu2018product} and FibitNet~\cite{huang2019fibinet} (SE feature interactions implicitly included in $\mathbf{p}^a$).
-The similarity scores of these methods can be computed by:
+We compare AMEIR with representative methods of LR, FM~\cite{rendle2010factorization}, AFM~\cite{xiao2017attentional}, DNN~\cite{covington2016deep}, Wide \& Deep~\cite{cheng2016wide}, AutoCross~\cite{luo2019autocross} (Wide \& Deep version), NFM~\cite{he2017neural2}, DeepFM~\cite{guo2017deepfm}, DCN~\cite{wang2017deep}, xDeepFM~\cite{lian2018xdeepfm}, AutoFIS~\cite{liu2020autofis}, PNN~\cite{qu2018product} and FibitNet~\cite{huang2019fibinet} (SE feature interactions implicitly included in $\mathbf{p}^b$):